-Legal timelines are frequently used in business and personal injury cases because they illustrate the events of a case in a chronological sequence that is easy for jurors to understand.
+Litigation timelines are frequently used in business and personal injury cases because they illustrate the events of a trial case in a chronological sequence that is easy for jurors to understand.
 This legal timeline template was designed to help litigators tell a story by presenting the facts logically and powerfully.
-The legal template is a native PowerPoint template which means it is easy for litigators to edit it, share it and present it.
+The trial timeline is a native PowerPoint template, which means it is easy for litigators to edit it, share it and present it.

 The legal timeline will exhibit your critical and convincing case information to the jury in a refreshing easy-to-understand way.
 Litigators and lawyers should use it to communicate the compelling facts of their case in a simple style so that jurors understand what the trial is all about.
 The legal timeline can be used at any stage of litigation, from opening arguments to settlements in trial or mediation.